shullmb/theftmap/README.md

 # WDI Project 2 - Bike Theft Triangulation Map

 ### Objective
-Pull information about stolen bikes in your proximity to create a  Voronoi / Delaunay Projection overlay of map.
+Pull information about stolen bikes in your proximity to create a  Data Visualization overlays of the map.

 ### Project Planning & Tracking
 [Trello Board](https://trello.com/b/2pBLoWCO/wdi-project-2)